Luke Maile Preview, Player Props: Reds vs. Cardinals

-On Friday, Luke Maile (.394 on-base percentage in past 10 games, 80 points above season-long percentage) and the Cincinnati Reds face the St. Louis Cardinals, whose starting pitcher will be Jake Woodford.
-First pitch is at 8:15 PM ET.
+Luke Maile and his .406 on-base percentage over his past 10 games (93 points higher than his season-long percentage), will be in action for the Cincinnati Reds versus the St. Louis Cardinals and Miles Mikolas on October 1 at 3:15 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Guardians.
+In his previous game he had a hitless performance (0-for-1) against the Cardinals.

 Sportsbook Promo Codes